joanna-analytics/comparative_analysis_of_admissions_and_hospital_performance/README.md

-# Healthcare Data Analysis: Comparative Analysis of Admissions and Hospital Performance
+# Comparative Analysis of Admissions and Hospital Performance

+---

-## Overview
+## Project Overview
 This project analyses healthcare data to compare admission types and performance across multiple hospitals.
 The objective was to identify differences in patient volume, revenue per case, and operational efficiency, and to highlight high-performing and underperforming facilities.

 The project was built using PostgreSQL for data preparation and analysis, and Excel for dashboard development and visualisation.